jaredvance26/data-structure-project/trees/Trees.md

 # Trees

+## Trees Introduction
+Trees are an effective data structure that are similar to the concept of linked lists.
+The main difference is that trees are sorted while linked lists generally are not.
+There are a few types of tree data structures, but we are going to focus on a <strong>Binary Search Tree (BST)</strong> for this lesson.

 ## Recursion

 To first understand trees, one must be familiar with recursion.
 Recursion is the process of calling the function from within itself.